mondus/mondus.github.io/teaching/COM4521/index.md

 * All diamond Compute Labs (other than High spec lab) - All diamond all in one machines have an NVIDIA GTX1050 (Pascal generation) GPUs.
 Dedicated labs have been reserved each week to use these.
 You can find machine availability outside of lab times by using [Find a PC](https://www.sheffield.ac.uk/findapc)
 * Diamond High Spec Lab Reservation - These are higher spec machines with NVIDIA Quadro 5200 (Pascal generation) GPUs.
 * Your own Windows/Linux machine - Follow the instructions under "software for this module".
+* A GPU backed cloud instance (at your own risk and cost)

 ## Course Attendance Monitoring